airvzxf/archlinux-brightness-xrandr/README.md

 - You can check the [AUR repository information][AUR repository].
 - You can check the [package in the AUR website][AUR webpage package].

+## TO-DO LIST

+### RELEASE

+- [ ] Version of this tool.
+It is not defined, and we have to find the best approach.
+But definitely, the expectation is to look for the simplest and most automated way.
+    - Option #1: When you create the release on GitHub, automatically modify the source code by changing the version in the script file.
+Furthermore, make a new commit with these changes, along with a push, and modify in the release the commit that is pointed to this last commit.
+    - Option #2: It is precisely the opposite of Option #1.
+The version is assigned in the script or a file.
+Then find a way to automate the release and have it grab the version of the script or file on GitHub.
+Or even that the release is already automated with line commands and not through the website on GitHub, creating an action in the workflow.

 [new release url]: https://github.com/airvzxf/archlinux-brightness-xrandr/releases/new

+[package file in GitHub]: https://github.com/airvzxf/archlinux-brightness-xrandr/blob/main/src/brightness-xrandr

 [CI deploy to AUR]: https://github.com/airvzxf/archlinux-brightness-xrandr/actions/workflows/deploy-to-aur.yml